jasonbayton/11ty/_src/projects/package-search/support/package-search-requirements.md

 1. Availability of a browser within the managed environment (webview is intentionally not implemented)
    - Allows access to feedback form and app support links
+2. A document reader and/or supported share targets
+   - Allows viewing and sharing CSV file exports

-This is not mandatory, however links will fail with a warning.
+This is not mandatory, however actions will fail with a warning.

 ## Fully offline support